56kcloud/terraform_advisor_by_56k/blogpost/blog_post.md

 - Searches for code patterns relevant to your specific questions
 - Identifies resources and configurations that address what you're asking
 - Documents current implementation approaches
-- Finds gaps where questions aren't fully addressed by current code

-#### 2. Memvid: Video-Based AI Memory for AWS Documentation
+#### 2. Memvid: Video-Based AI Memory for AWS Documentation Tool

-One innovative aspect of our solution is the integration of **[Memvid](https://github.com/Olow304/memvid)** - a technology that enables efficient semantic search through large documentation sets.
+One innovative aspect of our solution is the integration of **[Memvid](https://github.com/Olow304/memvid)** - a ground-breaking technology that enables efficient semantic search through large documentation sets.

 **How Memvid Works:**